Choi-Young-Hoon/SimpleEncryptionLibrary/doc/AES.md

 AES
 ---

-You can use the Advanced Encryption Standart algorithm by using 3 different functions provide by AEL.
+You can use the Advanced Encryption Standard algorithm by using 3 different functions provide by AEL.

 *   `ael::AES key_aes;`
+This create a empty key to use with AES.

 *   `key_aes.GenerateKey(int keybits);`
 This generate a pseudo-random key to use with AES.
 You can specify the number of key-bits.
 Those which are supported : 128, 192 and 256 bits.

 *   `key_aes.Encrypt(std::string plaintext);`
 This encrypt the plaintext data with the key.
-You must specify a key of 128, 192 or 256 bits-length exactly.
+You must use a key of 128, 192 or 256 bits-length exactly.

 *   `key_aes.Decrypt(std::string text);`
 This is the inverted function of Encrypt.
-You must specify the key and its lenght in bits.
-Also the text to Decrypt.
+You must use a key and specify the text to decrypt.

 General example :